 Those who have been convicted of a felony or misdemeanor know how difficult it can be to overcome the stigma of their criminal record.
 Finding employment, getting a home loan or other lines of credit, buying a firearm, and several other important facets of normal adult life can be a challenge or, in some cases, impossible because of the criminal record and conviction.
 Thankfully, there is a legal avenue to explore that may help you eliminate the limitations placed on you because of a felony or misdemeanor.

 In the state of Missouri, there is a possibility that you may be able to file for an expungement of your criminal record, depending on the circumstances of your conviction.
 The expungement lawyers at Deputy & Mizell, L.L.C., have years of experience representing clients with a wide range of different records.
-As criminal defense attorneys, we understand these cases and know the effects a criminal record can have on an individual and their family.
+As criminal defense lawyers in Camdenton and Lebanon, MO, we understand these cases and know the effects a criminal record can have on an individual and their family.
 We not only work to defend those accused of crimes, but we also help expunge eligible criminal records.
 Let our expungement lawyers put our skills and resources to work for you.
 Contact us today to discuss your situation!SCHEDULE A FREE CONSULTATION

 What is an Expungement?